 What really impressed me by the entire wedding party including the parents was their calmness throughout the entire week.
 They were so welcoming and they made the wedding day such a breeze to photograph and document.
 Everyone that I came in contact with were truly great humans.

-I have to admit I was really nervous about photographing a wedding for another wedding photographer.
-I was really lucky to have Chris and Heather as my clients.
+I have to admit I was really nervous about photographing a wedding for another photographer.
 Their wedding took place about an hour and a half from where I grew up in Nova Scotia.
-They got married at White Point Beach Lodge and consequently this is where I had my own honeymoon after my wedding 20 years ago.
+They got married at White Point Beach Resort.
+Coincidentally, this is where I had my own honeymoon 20 years ago.
 Heather looked like an absolute goddess in her wedding dress.
 Chris looked equally as handsome in his beautiful blue suit.
 Their boys, I have to admit, stole the show.

-Chris and Heather immediately had me feeling like I was part of the family.
-I stayed with everyone in the days leading up to the wedding at the house that they all had rented.
-I even got to sleep in a bunkbed which I haven’t done in decades!
-Being welcomed into their family prior to their wedding was absolutely heartwarming and definitely made for even more authentic emotional images of the adventures leading up to the big day.
+They immediately had me feeling like I was part of the family.
+I stayed with everyone in the days leading up to the wedding at the house.
+Being welcomed into their family prior to their wedding was absolutely heartwarming and made for even more authentic emotional images all of the adventures.

+I’m so happy that this barn wedding became more than just a reality – it became a fantasy.
 Alyssa and Morgan let me take them under my wedding wing and together we created their beautiful wedding.
-Now, all I did was help them along with the certain nuances of what happens during a wedding day.
-They and their families provided all the rest of the magic including the amazing decor that took Alyssa’s dad close to a year to create.
-It was absolutely stunning and I’m so happy that their barn wedding became more than just a reality – it became a fantasy.
+All I did was help them along with the certain nuances of what happens during a wedding day.
+They and their families provided all the rest of the magic.
+The amazing decor took Alyssa’s dad close to a year to create.

-If you know me you know I’m a big believer in all kinds of unions between people.
-To me it does not matter if you are the same gender.
-To me, we are all just humans and we should treat each other equally.
+Lastly, if you know me you know I’m a big believer in all kinds of unions between people.
+To me it does not matter if you are the same gender because we are all just humans and we should treat each other equally.